dry-python/returns/README.md

 Awesome!
 It works, users are happy, your logic is pure and awesome.
-But, later you decide to make the game more fun: let's make the minimal accoutable letters threshold configurable for an extra challenge.
+But, later you decide to make the game more fun: let's make the minimal accountable letters threshold configurable for an extra challenge.

 You can just do it directly: